 While scary at first, most pregnant teenagers find that their parents are eager to help.
 You need a strong support system as you navigate important decisions and prepare for the short- and long-term effects

 You have three choices when faced with a pregnancy:

 To make your decision, you need accurate, unbiased information on all three options.
-At Mosaic PHC, we have many years of experience providing teen pregnancy help.
+At Mosaic Health, we have many years of experience providing teen pregnancy help.
 We are here to listen to your concerns, answer all of your questions, and provide the information you need to make a choice you’ll feel good about.

 We understand this is a difficult time in your life, and that’s why we’re here to provide the compassionate support and care you need and deserve.

 Source: Centers for Disease Control and Prevention.
 (2015).
 About Teen Pregnancy.
 Accessed from http://www.cdc.gov/teenpregnancy/about/index.htm.